iqbalyarkhan/old-website/content/2020-03-28--Shortest-Path-Algorithms.md

 The algorithm makes use of two arrays:

-- an `edgeTo` array (which we've already seen being used with DFS and BFS) to find the paths from source to a vertex.
-It keeps track of the last edge that takes us to `edgeTo[index]`.
+- an `edge` array (which we've already seen being used with DFS and BFS) to find the paths from source to a vertex.
+It keeps track of the last edge that takes us to `edge[index]`.
+Therefore `edge[v]`is the edge that connects v to its parent in the shortest path tree
-- a `distanceTo` array which will hold the weight from one vertex to another
+- a `dist` array which will hold the weight from one vertex to another. `dist[v]` is the length of the shortest known path from source to v

 The information above is nothing new.
 What is new is how we'd change the entries in the two arrays.
 Let's walk through this graph and and see how we'd go about filling out the two arrays: